minnay/minnayao.github.io/ansible/testing.md

 ---
 class: center, middle, inverse
-# Operations always manually test everything in production!
+# Ops always manually test everything in production!
 <!-- instructions, and procedures are in the head -->

 ---
 class: center, middle, inverse
-# What about automated testing?
-What about testing prior to production?
+# What about automated testing for infrastructure?
+# What about testing prior to production?
 <!-- instructions, and procedures are in the head -->

 ---